Jan729/DessertRecipes/README.md

 # DessertRecipes
 A very small website with some of my own dessert recipes.
 I made this project to solidify my understanding about HTML and CSS basics.

+To view the webpage, download the files and click on 'index.html'